5 Types of Headlines Our Brains Are Wired to Click

 According to a study done by Moz, 51% of respondents preferred a headline that used either no superlatives or 1 superlative at most in the headline.
 Throwing in words like “best”, “ultimate” and “astounding” can help get the attention of your readers but let’s not overdo it.

 Use the word “you” or “your” or in your headline if possible.
-Doing this helps emphasis the connection with your reader.
+Doing this helps emphasize the connection with your reader.